conjurdemos/Accelerator-AgentGuard/ag-end-to-end/README.md

     - cd ollama-agent
     - ./1-run-ollama.sh gpt-oss:20b

-    gpt-oss is an open-source model tuned for tool use that can handle natural language queries requiring complex SQL generation.
+    gpt-oss is an open-source model tuned for tool use that can handle natural language queries that require complex SQL generation.